 Aromatherapy

-How can aromatherapy nourish your soul?
+How can aromatherapy nourish you?

 Aromatherapy is a holistic practice which involves using plant oils in carefully blended combinations to support physical, mental and emotional wellbeing.
 The essential oils may be evaporated in an oil burner, added to bath water, or diluted in a carrier oil and massaged onto the skin.